Intelix8996/cdm-project/docs/platform-description.md

 + On phase 2, we swap buffers.
 + On phase 3, we write to other buffer, if `write` command is decoded.

-When we write to one of the memory chips, data from its output goes through `Append Logic` and them back to its input.
+When we write to one of the memory chips, data from its output goes through `Append Logic` and then back to its input.
 By doing that we modify bitwords in memory chips.

 **Displaying color:**

-When using monocrome version of controller, we simply connect one matix to its outputs.
+When using monochrome version of controller, we simply connect one matrix to its outputs.

 We can display different colors by stacking a bunch of martices on top of each other.
 The key thing here is to set their colors to red, green and blue, but with opacity not equal to 255 (in our case we picked opacity for each matrix to be 255/3).
-It that case we allow matrices to blend their color and thus get an ability to diplay multiple colors at once.
+In that case we allow matrices to blend their color and thus get an ability to diplay multiple colors at once.

-If fact, we can't directly stack matrices on top of each other, that's why we introduce some offset to it *(1 pixel)*.
+In fact, we can't directly stack matrices on top of each other, that's why we introduce some offset to it *(1 pixel)*.

 Proper way of stacking martices is shown on picture below:

 ![Stack matrices](img/display_write_single_pixel.PNG)

-> Because of offset, active zone of screen loses 2 pixels, thus resolution of screen in color mode is 30x32 pixels, in monocrome mode it is 32x32 pixels.
+> Because of offset, active zone of screen loses 2 pixels, thus resolution of screen in color mode is 30x32 pixels, in monochrome mode it is 32x32 pixels.

 ### Joystick Controller